JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lectures/lecture_09/lecture_v2.md

 @benchmark gradient(sin ∘ σ2, 1.0)
 @benchmark gradient(sin ∘ σ, 1.0)
 ```
 Note that we add since to prevent compiler to optimize the code to be equivalent.
-The difference between both executions is tiny, becuase the overhead of AD is non-trivial.
+The difference between both executions is tiny, because the overhead of AD is non-trivial.
 You can compare it to `@benchmark gradient(σ, 1.0)` and also observe `@code_native(σ, 1.0)`

 ## Source-to-Source Automatic Differentiation with IRCode